the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-There is always the decision to make for JavaScript objects whether you want to make a strict comparison or just content comparison.
+There is always the decision to make for JavaScript objects whether you want to make a strict comparison or just a content comparison.
 Most often you only want to have a content comparison here, hence use `toStrictEqual`.
 For JavaScript primitives though, like strings or booleans, you can still use `toBe`.
 Also note that there is a `toEqual` function [which works slightly different](https://twitter.com/rwieruch/status/1260866850080067584) than `toStrictEqual`.

 We continue to make adjustments until the reducer test turns green, which is really testing a JavaScript function with a certain input and expecting a certain output.
 We haven't done any testing methods regarding React yet.